markab4/Grocery-List-Manager/Docs/TestPlan.md

 ### 1.5 Technology

  - JUnit
- - Most of the functions will be done manually
+ - Most of the functions will be tested manually

 ## 2 Test Cases